Nationwide Building Society Board Terms of Reference

 5.2 A duly convened meeting of the Board at which a quorum is present shall be competent to exercise all or any of the authorities, powers and discretions vested in or exercisable by the Board.

 5.4 The members of the Board shall be deemed to meet together if they are in separate locations, but are linked by conference telephone, video or other communication equipment.
 For the avoidance of doubt, a quorum in that event shall be as set out in 5.1 above.
-Such a meeting shall be deemed to take place where the largest group of members of the Committee participating is assembled or, if there is no such group, where the Chair is located.
+Such a meeting shall be deemed to take place where the largest group of members of the Board participating is assembled or, if there is no such group, where the Chair of the meeting is located.

 6. Frequency of meetings

-6.1 The Committee shall meet at least ten times per annum, at appropriate times in the financial reporting and strategic cycle, and otherwise as required.
+6.1 The Board shall meet at least ten times per annum, at appropriate times in the financial reporting and strategic cycle, and otherwise as required.

-6.2 Outside of the formal meeting programme, all Non-executive Director will maintain a dialogue with key individuals involved in Nationwide’s governance, such as members of the Nationwide Leadership Team.
+6.2 Outside of the formal meeting programme, all Non-Executive Directors will maintain a dialogue with key individuals involved in Nationwide’s governance, such as members of the Executive Committee.

 7. Notice of meetings

-7.1 Meetings of the Board shall be called by the Board Secretary at the request of the Society Chair.
+7.1 Meetings of the Board shall be called by the Board Secretary at the request of the Society Chairman.

 7.2 Meetings of the Board shall be called by the Board Secretary at the request of any of its members if they consider it necessary.